020 7650 1200

 Leigh Day investigates allegations of abuse of special education needs pupils at Whitefield School

-Leigh Day’s abuse team is investigating a number of claims under the Human Rights Act for alleged abuse suffered by pupils of Whitefield School in Walthamstow, North London, including the alleged unnecessary use of seclusion rooms against children with additional needs.
+Leigh Day’s abuse team is investigating claims under the Human Rights Act and breaches of duty of care following alleged abuse suffered by pupils of Whitefield School in Walthamstow, North London, including the alleged unnecessary use of seclusion rooms against children with additional needs.

 The school educates children aged three to 19 with a broad range of Special Education Needs (SEN).
 Its website writes of its ‘international reputation in special education expertise’.
-It has academy status and is run by Flourish Learning Trust.
+It has academy status and is owned and operated by Flourish Learning Trust.

 Affected parents say that when they were told about the calming room, they imagined it to be a sensory room; a safe space to allow their child to re-regulate.